The Oracle of the Moon

 What the press says about it

 A historical and religious thriller in the prestigious tradition of Umberto Eco.
-The plot is very well crafted and the love story keeps the reader in suspense until the last of the 617 pages.
+The plot is very well crafted, and the love story keeps the reader in suspense until the very last of the 617 pages.

 Paris Match

-A stormy wind sweeps through this humanist and mystical novel.
-We are stunned by the wisdom, intelligence, science, and strength that permeate it.
+A tempestuous wind sweeps through this humanist and mystical novel.
+One is stunned by the wisdom, intelligence, knowledge, and strength that permeate it.

-“A beautiful adventure, full of sound and fury, emotion and tenderness, a novel inhabited by grace.
-We come away from it overwhelmed.”
+"A beautiful adventure, full of sound and fury, emotion and tenderness, a novel imbued with grace.
+It leaves you deeply moved."

 Lenoir's 600 pages are read with disconcerting speed.

-More than a great historical thriller, it is a philosophical tale written by a scholar who, unlike Dan Brown, draws on solid knowledge.
+More than a sprawling historical thriller, it's a philosophical tale written by a scholar who, unlike Dan Brown, relies on solid knowledge.

 "A magnificent plot"